Music of Genshin Impact: The Shimmering Voyage series

-Footprints of the Traveler

-Footprints of the Traveler Vol.1

-This album covers the Version Soundtracks found in the Version trailers for the updates 1.0 – 2.8.
-These can also be found on the YouTube channel with the audio for the trailers.

-Footprints of the Traveler Vol.2

-This album covers the Version Soundtracks found in the Version trailers for the updates 3.0 – 3.8.
-These can also be found on the YouTube channel with the audio for the trailers.

-Footprints of the Traveler Vol.3

-This album covers the Version Soundtracks found in the Version trailers for the updates 4.0 – 4.8.
-These can also be found on the YouTube channel with the audio for the trailers.

-Footprints of the Traveler Vol.4
+Footprints of the Traveler series

-This album covers the Version Soundtracks found in the Version trailers for the updates 5.0 – 5.8.
-These can also be found on the YouTube channel with the audio for the trailers.
+The Footprints of the Traveler album series covers the Version Soundtracks found in the various Version trailers.
+Volume 1 was released on September 20, 2022, volume 2 on June 30, 2023, volume 3 on August 9, 2024, and volume 4 on July 25, 2025.

 EPs and singles

 "Fleeting Colors in Flight"

 "Fleeting Colors in Flight" is the eighth soundtrack and first EP album produced by HOYO-MiX and released in 2022 for the video game Genshin Impact.

 The album was performed by Yu-Peng Chen as composer and Dimeng Yuan as arranger and produced in Shanghai Media Group.
 The first track single Devastation and Redemption was released on January 15, 2022.
 Yun Jin performed this musical piece in the style of Chinese opera.
 The vocals of Yun Jin's voice actor Yang Yang were performed in Shanghai Jingju Theater Company.
 Later, the Myriad of Lights and instrumental version of Devastation and Redemption were released on January 31, 2022.
 All three soundtracks in the album were composed by HOYO-MiX and were dedicated to the version 2.4 soundtrack release of Genshin Impact.